joenorton/cloudrun-init/FIREBASE_SETUP.md

 - The service account key is valid
 - The token hasn't expired

+### "Module not found" or import errors

+The frontend now uses ES6 modules.
+Make sure:
+- You're using a modern browser that supports ES6 modules
+- The Firebase configuration is in the correct `<script type="module">` block
+- The import URLs are correct and accessible

 ## Local Development Without Firebase

 For development without Firebase setup: